 A lot has happened in a short span of time in 2020 since the COVID-19 global pandemic began.
 With stringent measures being taken and restrictions imposed on movement of people to contain the spread of the coronavirus, the impact on the travel and hospitality industry has been severe.
 As people were forced to stay in and companies forced to halt operations worldwide, their attitude towards consuming travel also changed.
 And so, as the dynamics of the service industry changed immensely, with it changed preferences towards travel with respect to the pandemic.

 Understanding consumer buying behaviour and trends is crucial because ultimately, they help businesses take better decisions about what they are offering to their travellers and on a macro level, these insights help markets evolve.
-So once the lockdown ends and the situation starts to ease, what implications will this crisis have on organisations’ travel management programme and the way they consume travel services?
+So once the lockdown ends and the situation starts to ease, what implications will this crisis have on organisations’ travel management program and the way they consume travel services?
 Here is a look at how the buying behaviour of organisations is likely to change.

 The major factors that influence an organisation's decision when opting for business travel services through a TMC are: